 Why Practice Mindfulness?

 Though this approach has its roots in Buddhist meditation, the practice has become significantly more mainstream in recent years.
-This movement, initiated by the work of Jon Kabat-Zinn and his Mindfulness-Based Stress Reduction (MBSR) program, has spurred on thousands of studies which have documented the physical and mental benefits of the practice.
+This movement, initiated by the work of Jon Kabat-Zinn and his Mindfulness-Based Stress Reduction (MBSR) program, has spurred on thousands of studies documenting the physical and mental benefits of the practice.
 Even after a few weeks of practicing the approach, benefits may include:

 - A boost in the immune system’s ability to fight off illness.